11 Easy Ways to Optimize Your Mobile VideoShawn Forno 01.02.2017

 Mobile video is everywhere and it’s becoming essential to conversions—even in the B2B space.
 How do you make your videos more effective at reaching your target viewers?”
 Great question.
 The answer is simple: Make better mobile videos.

-Shorter videos—ideally under 2 minutes—have higher engagement rates, and that goes double for mobile video.
+Shorter videos—ideally under 2 minutes—have higher engagement rates.
+That’s especially true for mobile video.
 Mobile viewers decide whether to watch something or not based solely on length—especially explainer videos.
 Complex, detailed videos, while more informative, don’t reach as many viewers.
-Brevity and focus are the hallmarks of effective mobile video.
-Constraints are actually liberating.
-Committing to a tight timeframe will almost single handedly help you make videos focused, engaging mobile videos that people actually want to watch—even on the go.
+Aim for brevity and focus.
+Committing to a tight time frame will help you cut out the unnecessary elements and make videos more engaging.

 Robinson (from Google), again stresses the importance of relevance in quality mobile video: